 Several internal examiners.

-The student assigments must be submitted, no later than three weeks before the re-exam, in order for the assignments to be approved, and for the student to qualify for the re-exam.
+1. The student must resubmit the assignment no later than three weeks before the re-exam week, in order for the assignment to be approved prior to the oral examination.

 Criteria for exam assesment